Yummi305/IndustrialRobotics/README.md

 - GUI Design and implementation using App Designer including button logic
 - Environment Class and Environment Model implementation
 - Safety Model implementation
 - Panda Robot Model and Class
+- BabyCow Class (Custom cow robot)
 - Path planning and implementation of robot movement for one robot at a time
 - Robot simulation scenario implementation - manual vs autonomous, Harvest only, QA only, Harvest & QA
 - Manual controls / 'teach' functionality of robot and gripper for both robots